 Most businesses only make a cursory connection between their public relations and their advertising.
 A competent company will develop an integrated campaign using various communication techniques that complement each other.
 An effective approach to publicity should create collaboration and synergy across the entire organization.

-32) Try A press release service
+32) Try a press release service

 Press release services allow you to reach out to a larger audience of journalists.
-A good PR agency will include press release services in their packages.
+A good PR agency will include press release services in its packages.
 For example, Pressfarm can do press release reviews, press release writing, and press release distribution, depending on the package you sign up for.
 You must always make sure that whatever press release you eventually distribute to the public clearly communicates your brand vision and values.

 33) Reach out to customers